purepage/fetch-engines/README.md

 A collection of configurable engines for fetching HTML content using plain `fetch` or Playwright.

-This package provides robust and customizable ways to retrieve web page content, handling retries, caching, user agents, and optional browser automation via Playwright for complex JavaScript-driven sites.
+This package provides robust and customisable ways to retrieve web page content, handling retries, caching, user agents, and optional browser automation via Playwright for complex JavaScript-driven sites.

 ## Installation